FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - name
   - Type: string
-  - Description: IUPAC name of the compound.
+  - Description: IUPAC name of the compound.[]
-  - Multiple: True
 - formula
   - Type: string
   - Description: molecular formula of the compound.